cesar-ilharco/acl-2020/_pages/calls/papers.md

 which as poster presentations will be based on the nature rather than the quality of the work.
 There will be no distinction in the proceedings between long papers presented orally and as posters.</p>
 <h3>Short Papers</h3>
-<p align="justify">ACL-IJCNLP 2021 also solicits short papers.
-Short paper submissions
-must describe original and unpublished work.
+ACL-IJCNLP 2021 also solicits short papers.
+Short paper submissions must describe original and unpublished work.
 Please note that a short paper is not a shortened long paper.
 Instead short papers should have a point that can be made in a few pages.
-Some kinds of short papers are:</p>
+Some kinds of short papers are:<br/><br/>
-    - A small, focused contribution <br>
+    - A small, focused contribution <br/>
-    - A negative result<br>
+    - A negative result<br/>
-    - An opinion piece<br>
+    - An opinion piece<br/>
-    - An interesting application nugget<br>
+    - An interesting application nugget<br/>